akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 ## Worker nodes

-`Worker` actors and the `Master` actor interact as follows:
+`Worker` actors and the `WorkManager` actor interact as follows:

 1. `Worker` actors register with the receptionist.
-1. The `Master` subscribes to workers via the receptionist.
+1. The `WorkManager` subscribes to workers via the receptionist.
-1. When the `Master` actor has work, it sends a `WorkIsReady` message to all workers it thinks are not busy.
+1. When the `WorkManager` actor has work, it sends a `WorkIsReady` message to all workers it thinks are not busy.
-1. The `Master` picks the first reply and assigns the work to that worker.
+1. The `WorkManager` picks the first reply and assigns the work to that worker.
-   This achieves back pressure because the `Master` does not push work on workers that are already busy and overwhelm their mailboxes.
+   This achieves back pressure because the `WorkManager` does not push work on workers that are already busy and overwhelm their mailboxes.
 1. When the worker receives work from the master, it delegates the actual processing to a child actor, `WorkExecutor`.
    This allows the worker to be responsive while its child executes the work.